MdAsimKhan/Selenium-Webdriver-Automation/ReadMe.md

 # To get started

-1. Download **Selenium python pkg** by `pip install selenium` or [Google it](https://pypi.org/project/selenium/).
-2. Run `pip install -r requirements.txt` in terminal.
+1. Run `pip install -r requirements.txt` in terminal.
-3. Open the desired script in any code editor and run it.
+2. Open the desired script in any code editor and run it.

 # Important